mit-mit-randomprojectlab/power_moon/README.md

 # Music Files:

-fossil_falls.mscx: Musescore (https://musescore.org/en) uncompressed score file for "Fossil Falls"
+fossil_falls.mscx: Musescore (https://musescore.org/en) uncompressed score file for "Fossil Falls" from Super Mario Odyssey (composed by Naoto Kubo, arranged for two-part square waves by mit-mit)

 mscx2data.py: Python script used to convert a two-voice musescore file into music data embedded in a header file that can be imported into arduino